 Grade 6 in History or English GCSE.

-Head of department: Leon Whitham
+Head of Department: Leon Whitham

 Every time you get a bus or spot an ambulance or pram, use a credit card or debit card or follow somebody’s example, see the doctor etc …. you are using Latin.
 It’s there in everyday language: far from dead, it’s very much alive.